 Adverse Effects

 Vitamin B5 doses are age-dependent and if the patient is pregnant or lactating.
-Doses greater than 10 g/day may cause mild diarrhea or mild intestinal distress.[15]
-There have been cases reported of allergic contact dermatitis with the topical use of panthenol cream and dexpanthenol.[16][17]
+Doses greater than 10 g/d may cause mild diarrhea or mild intestinal distress.[21]
+Cases of allergic contact dermatitis with the topical use of panthenol cream and dexpanthenol have been reported.[22][23]

 Contraindications